 Here are the possible methods:

 Also known as the 'spider monkey front-flip handspring' and is more complex than the 'spider monkey plus swan dive'.
 As you desperately clamour up to the new high side of your doomed, rolling boat, you lunge at the centreboard, hands first, just as the mast hits the water.
-This method can be risky, as when slightly misjudged will result in a centreboard face plant or slug-slide down the side.
+This method can be risky, as when slightly misjudged will result in a centreboard face plant or slug-slide down the wet hull.

-The hull slide or the `Dunkley' is the pinnacle of death rolling.
-Initiated as the 'Spider monkey over the side, the death roller then pauses, balancing yourself on the wet hull before sliding forward on it - all the way to the bow, precisely as the mast hits the water.
+The hull slide or the `Klingon' is the pinnacle of death rolling.
+Initiated as the 'Spider monkey over the side, the death roller then pauses, balancing themselves on the wet hull before sliding backwards all the way to the stern.
 Bonus points are awarded for a proper rebel yell, Geronimo!
-Will do nicely on your way forward.
+Will do nicely on your way backwards.

 Your moment has come and gone, and now you've got to sort all the crap out and get going again.
 If time isn't of the essence, hoist your sorry ass up onto the centreboard, and reach in the boat.
 Pause.
 Admire the view and make sure you, at least outwardly, appear in control and competent.
 When actually, you are gasping for breath and thinking of taking up golf.
-Take this opportunity also to complete a maintenance check on your bottom (hull).
-Then initiate the leg-over manoeuvre into your side-ways boat.
-Be prepared to repeat the whole thing, as probably in your rush you failed to point the boat into the wind!

 Now take a moment and enjoy all the applause you're getting if you did it with style and perfect timing and remember to SMILE at the camera!